hg-mirrors/pypy_extradoc/blog/draft/2019-12-hpy-sprint.rst

 informal meeting which included core developers of PyPy, CPython (Victor Stinner and Mark Shannon) and Cython (Stefan Behnel).

-All of us agreeded that the current design of the CPython C API is problematic for various reasons and, in particular, because it is too tied to the current internal design of CPython.
+All of us agreed that the current design of the CPython C API is problematic for various reasons and, in particular, because it is too tied to the current internal design of CPython.
 The end result is that:

-  - alternative implementations of Python (such as PyPy, but not only) have a `hard time` to load and execute existing C extensions;
+  - alternative implementations of Python (such as PyPy, but not only) have a `hard time`_ loading and executing existing C extensions;

   - CPython itself is unable to change some of its internal implementation details without breaking the world.
 For example, as of today it would be